jonathanwxyz/algorithms/README.md

-# go-algorithms
-algorithms written in go to challenge myself
+Writing algorithms to challenge myself and learn new languages